xrl/rack-mongrel2/README.md

-# rack-mongrel2
+# khi-rack-mongrel2

-This Gem was supposed to be "the only Mongrel2 Rack handler you'll ever need."
+The rack-mongrel2 gem was supposed to be "the only Mongrel2 Rack handler you'll ever need."
 Unfortunately, its original author hasn't done a lot of work with Mongrel2 or ØMQ, so parts of it made ridiculous assumptions which just didn't work in actual production environments.
-He also seems to be pretty lazy about fixing obvious bugs which make the Gem flat out unusable, so here's a fork.
+He also seems to be pretty lazy about fixing obvious bugs which make the gem flat out unusable, so here's a fork.

 # What's Different?